The Birley Academy: Available GCSE Courses

-The school is part of the LEAD Trust with Charnock Hall Primary Academy, Birley Primary Academy, Birley Spa Primary School and Rainbow Forge Primary Academy.

-Inspections

-In the 2010 Ofsted school inspection, the school achieved an overall 'Good'.

-In the 2015 Ofsted school inspection, the school received a 'Requires Improvement'.

-In the 2020 Ofsted school inspection, the school received a 'Requires Improvement'.

 History

 Thornbridge School

 It is the former Thornbridge School, the former Thornbridge Grammar School also known as Birley Thornbridge Grammar School.
 The first headmaster of Thornbridge Comprehensive School was Walter Snook.

 Birley School

 The school has connections with the village of Pwani Mchangani, Zanzibar.

 Birley Secondary Modern School existed throughout the 1960s.

 In 2012 work began to demolish the old building and replace it with a new modern one.
 The construction of the new building finished in early January of the same year.

 The site is off the A6135 (former A616) in south-east Sheffield, north of Birley Lane tram stop.

 In 2017 it was granted academy status and became part of the LEAD Academy trust alongside three local feeder schools as well as two other secondary schools.